 Click on the photo on the left or the link below to read the article:

 25/02/18: Having a Norton and Sidecar - a family tradition!

 A family photograph with a Norton sidecar outfit I did not expect to find - given that it looks to be almost 100 years old and shows my great grandmother (on far left) and great grandfather (far right) with great grandfathers sister in sidecar and husband riding.

 While clearing my mothers house over the last few months - my two sister's and I came across many books and box's of photographs and slides - my father was an amateur photographer amongst other hobbies, another interest he passed on to me!

-My mother also ruefully noted that the gent in the flat cap behind the rider may have been of one of my grandfathers older brothers - Uncle George, who I gather may not have been 'playing with a full deck', and who ended his days in a home for the mentaly unwell.
+My mother also ruefully noted that the gent in the flat cap behind the rider may have been of one of my grandfathers older brothers - Uncle George, whom I gather may not have been 'playing with a full deck', and who sadly ended his days in a home for the mentaly unwell.
 Just goes to show, how a photograph can evoke a whole new perspective of where you came from and the life your predecessors led.

 Pa Norton himself, with his wife Sarah in a very similar Big 4 outfit in 1919.

 I think Pa's outfit was a 'Colonial' spec model, identifiable by the bigger mudguards and tyres - Pa did a lot of overseas travelling at this time - in part to help advertise his products.
 Pa Norton passed away in early 1925